iliaskarageorgas/SOC-HOME-LAB/README.md

 <h2>Errors Occured </h2>

 - <b>The specified domain either does not exist or could not be contacted:</b> This poped-up when I tried to join the domain SOC with the workstation VM.
-This happened because when I assigned the IP for the workstation, I put a non-existent IP as a prefered DNS server.
+This happened because when I assigned the IP for the workstation, I put a wrong IP as a prefered DNS server.
 The correct way is to set as the DNS the AD server, so in my case the "SOC_AD" VM.
 On the image below the IP of the DNS is 192.168.10.10 which is not a system in my environment.
 The right way is the AD's IP 192.168.1.2.
 <p align="center">
 <img src="https://i.imgur.com/XHSmegt.png" height="80%" width="80%" alt="SOC Lab"/>
 <br />